 (a) an international organization established by a treaty and which possesses international legal personality; or

-(b) an ‘Intergovernmental organization’ having received a standing invitation to participate as an observer in the sessions and the work of the United Nations General Assembly; [including the work of its standing committees and any of its Specialized Agencies (as the case may be)] or
+(b) an ‘Intergovernmental organization’ having received a standing invitation to participate as an observer in the sessions and the work of the United Nations General Assemblyor

-(c) a distinct entity, organ or program of the United Nations.
+(c) a Specialized Agency or distinct entity, organ or program of the United Nations.

+(Added emphasis to highlight that in addition to feedback on the entire Initial Report, the Work Track is specifically seeking public comment on this element.)

 AND